Compositional Chain-of-Thought Prompting for Large Multimodal Models: Compositional Chain-of-Thought

 In the scene graph generation prompt $S_\mathrm{in}$, we further condition its format to be in JSON.
 This standardization in JSON format is intended to facilitate easier interpretation by the LMM.
 By systematically organizing visual information through the inclusion of objects, relationships, and attributes in the scene graphs, we enable more structured and comprehensive reasoning.
 The full prompt, showcasing this structured approach, is illustrated in Figure~\ref{fig:full_pipeline}.
 The scene graph generation method represents a core novel contribution of our work, aiming to overcome the limitations of existing multimodal reasoning models and enhance the compositional understanding of LMMs.

 We include both the image $I$ and task prompt $P_\mathrm{in}$ along with $S_\mathrm{in}$ to condition the generated scene graph to be relevant to the given task prompt.
-Because, SGs are inherently very long-tailed, a generated scene graph that is conditioned only on the image, might incorporate information unrelated to the given task prompt.
-For example, while it is true that ``trees on grass'' is a valid relationship shown in~\figgref{fig:teaser}, it is irrelevant to the actions of the men.
+This is because SGs are inherently very long-tailed: a generated scene graph that is conditioned only on the image, might incorporate information unrelated to the given task prompt.

 The entire first prompt to the LMM, which we denote as $P_\mathrm{in}^{(1)}$ is constructed by combining the input image $I$, task prompt $P_\mathrm{in}$, and most notably the scene-graph generation prompt $S_\mathrm{in}$ (showed in red under Scene-Graph Generation in Figure~\ref{fig:full_pipeline}).
 The full prompt is as follows: \nolinebreak